aws/aws-sdk-go/README.md

     AWS_REGION=us-west-2

 The endpoints package includes constants for all regions the SDK knows.
 The values are all suffixed with RegionID.
-These values are helpful, because they reduce the need to type the region string manually.
+These values are helpful because they reduce the need to type the region string manually.

 To set the region on a Session use the aws package's Config struct parameter